PhD New Student Requirements

 The following details basic minimums generally considered necessary to run the software described.
 The first and foremost rule when contemplating a computer purchase is The software determines the hardware.

-- Processor: processing power comparable to that of a Intel Core i5-4xxx 2.5 GHz processor.
+- Processor: minimum processing power comparable to that of a Intel Core i5-4xxx 2.5 GHz processor.

 - Display: Must support resolution of 1280×800 or higher.